Charles Cushing: Later life and career

-Began teaching music at the University of California, Berkeley in 1931.
+In 1935 Cushing married Charlotte Crosby Cerf.
+He began teaching music at the University of California, Berkeley in 1931.
 Served as the Director of the Cal Band in from 1934 to 1952.
 Taught as a full professor from 1948 through 1968.
+In 1952 he was honored by the Government of France by being made a Knight of the Legion of Honour.
+He received numerous commissions during his career, including composing Angel Camp for the United States Military Academy for its 150th anniversary in 1952.

 Friend of Igor Stravinsky.
 Notable students include Jonathan Elkus, Roger Nixon and Loren Rush.